 Timely reports will be made to students and employees after such occurrences.
 Notice of occurrences will be published to inform students and employees of criminal occurrences on the campus.

-In the event a perpetrator of a violent crime is subject to discipline by the college, the victim of the crime will, at the discretion of the Chief of Staff for Diversity, Equity & Inclusion/Title IX Coordinator, be permitted to obtain the results of that disciplinary proceeding.

 Definitions of students and employees

 "Student" is defined as any person enrolled in one or more courses of study for academic credit or for non-credit.